 Mission of the Colon & Rectal Surgery Fellowship Program

 The primary goal of this residency program is to prepare the resident to function as a qualified practitioner of colon and rectal surgery at the high level of performance expected of a board-certified specialist demonstrating competence in surgical skill, cognitive decision making and clinical management of the preoperative, operative, and postoperative patient with surgical disorders of the colon, rectum and anus.
 This level of performance is achieved by acquiring competence in the following 6 areas as defined by the ACGME: patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.

-Credentialing: This is a non ACGME accredited fellowship program.
+This is a an ACGME accredited fellowship program.

 Length of Study: 12 Months

 Fellows are eligible for benefits through the University of Rochester Medical Center.
 This includes employer supported health and dental insurance, long-term disability, pension plan, life insurance and paid time off.
 This benefit list is not all-inclusive, and applicants are directed to the human resources department at URMC for a complete description of benefits.